factorizes a panel of columns that is a sub-array of a

 usual one-dimensional algorithm.
 The lower triangular N0-by-N0 upper

-block of the panel is stored in transpose form.
+block of the panel is stored in no-transpose form (i.e. just like the

 Bi-directional exchange is used to perform the swap::broadcast